Dhammayuttika Nikaya: History

 Mongkut eventually found a lineage among the Mon people in Thailand who had a stronger practice.
 He reordained in this group and began a reform movement that would become the Thammayut order.
 In founding the Thammayut order, Mongkut made an effort to remove all non-Buddhist, folk religious, and superstitious elements which over the years had become part of Thai Buddhism.
+He emphasised the use of the Pali Canon as the primary authority as the basis for monastic practices.
 Additionally, Thammayut bhikkhus are expected to eat only one meal a day (not two) and the meal was to be gathered during a traditional alms round.

-Since his brother Rama III complained about his involvement with an ethnic minority (the Mon), a monastery was built for Prince Mongkut on the edge of the city of Bangkok.
 In 1836, Mongkut became the first abbot of the new Wat Bowonniwet Vihara, and it would become the administrative center of the Thammayut order to the present day.

 Soon after, Mongkut had other bhikkhus who were close to him reordain in this lineage of Mon bhikkhus.
 Among these were Mongkut's son Vajirañāṇavarorasa and Somdet Phra Wannarat "Thap", a grade nine Pali scholar.

 According to anthropologist Jim Taylor, Vajirañāṇavarorasa's autobiography tells how "Thap had differences with the somewhat more "worldly" bhikkhus at Wat Bowornniwet, which led to dissension and the movement's eventual division into four primary competing factions (monastic lines or "stems")."
 In the mid-19th century these branches became so estranged that each one developed its own style of chanting, interpretation, and translation of Pali texts, and differed on issues related to the monastic code.

-It wasn't until Vajirañāṇavarorasa took control of a new phase of sangha reforms in 1892 that the administrative Thammayut hierarchy would begin to form a cohesive vision.
-Officially Pusso Saa was the sangharaja; however, he was only a figurehead.
+It was not until Vajirañāṇavarorasa took control of a new phase of Sangha reforms in 1892 that the administrative Thammayut hierarchy would begin to form a cohesive vision.
+Officially Pusso Saa was the Sangharaja; however, he was only a figurehead.
 Thanissaro, a Thai-ordained forest bhikkhu, notes though that in the early-20th century, Ajahn Mun's kammaṭṭhāna lineage formed a distinct camp within the Thammayut order which was at odds with Vajirañāṇavarorasa's reforms.